 Next you will need a soil-like mix that mimics the conditions of your chameleon’s natural habitat and can handle a lot of moisture.
 If you want to make your own, you will need a mixture of half and half organic topsoil and peat moss, mixed with leaf litter, sphagnum moss, and 2 doses of 36qt Bio Shot to inoculate your soil with beneficial microfauna.

-Alternatively, you can let The Bio Dude do the work for you with 2 36qt bags of The Bio Dude’s Terra Flora bioactive-ready substrate mix and 2 doses of 36qt Bio Shot.
+Alternatively, you can let The Bio Dude do the work for you with the 24" x 24" (screen cage base) Terra Firma Bioactive Kit.

 Decorating the Enclosure

 Enclosure décor is more than just making your setup look good.
 It’s also an important part of providing environmental enrichment to your veiled chameleon, which enhances your pet’s quality of life by providing opportunities to express natural behaviors.
 Considering that veiled chameleons are arboreal, two of their most important natural behaviors are climbing and hiding, which means that you will need lots of branches, vines, and foliage to fulfill that need.

 Some plants that are appropriate for use with veiled chameleons include weeping fig, umbrella plant, money tree, pothos, lipstick plant, and wandering jew.